- This event has passed.

 - Be exposed to Big Data and Cloud Computing applications.

-All of Dr Dubossarsky’s courses are taught by his hand-picked, highly skilled instructors.
+Courses are taught by Dr Eugene Dubossarsky and his hand-picked team of highly skilled instructors.

 Having studied stats at Uni I was surprised how far the field has progressed in the last few years, particularly in the area of big data.
 The great thing about Eugene’s course is I left with a sense that I was up to date with the latest big data modelling concepts but more importantly could also deploy them with some confidence using R. Eugene also made it clear he was available to answer questions after the course, so you are not left hanging.
 I would absolutely recommend this!